bebenlebricolo/events-manager/trunk/readme.txt

 * changed some deprecated is_main_blog() functions to is_main_site()
 * fixed JS DOM conflict by naming submit buttons 'submit'
 * fixed 'Email Sent' being shown when no emails sent during booking status change
-* fixed em_wp_the_title() unecessarily filtering all the_title instances on event, location and EM pages rather than just the main title
+* fixed em_wp_the_title() unnecessarily filtering all the_title instances on event, location and EM pages rather than just the main title
 * fixed long_events=0 not being considered for the WP Fullcalendar plugin
 * fixed issue where when saving via WP admin the global $EM_Event object doesn't refresh all data before passing onto save_event filter
 * added em_rewrite_rules_array_events filter for permalink rewrites